6 O’clock Gin – The Range Continued

 This has a great complexity to the nose, with a syrupy, date smell making us think of Middle Eastern sweets.
 Rich and ruby red, this is a liqueur with real depth, as tea-like notes bring a surprising tart, tannic hit.
-Describing it as a fruitier, somewhat plumier alternative to Sloe Gin might sound daft as Sloe Gins can be both plumy and rich, fruity affairs.
-However, this is very much the case with this Damson Gin.
+Describing this as a fruitier, somewhat plummier alternative to Sloe Gin might sound daft as Sloe Gins can be both plummy and rich, but it’s somehow very accurate.

 To taste, that tartness comes through first, attacking every taste bud as it somehow dries and floods the senses all at once.
 Fruit and citrus flourish across the mouth, striking a perfect balance between sweet and sour, before thicker, richer fruits emerge, combining with the sweet orange and coriander seed buried in the gin.
 Damsons shine throughout, but this is undeniably a Damson Gin, and the two components are well integrated.